sinai-dev/Outward-Dataminer/README.md

 # Dataminer
- Outward asset dataminer and sorter
+ Outward asset dataminer and sorter (new version)